Deep Direct Discriminative Decoders for High-dimensional Time-series Data Analysis: D4 model

+We can optimize the objective function defined in equation \ref{eq-objective-final} by using a stochastic optimization algorithm.
+Stochastic optimization algorithms follow noisy gradients to reach the optimum of an objective function.
+The gradient with respect to the state transition parameters is already derived in \cite{kingma2019introduction}, which can be found in equations \ref{app_eq_grad_omega0} and \ref{app_eq_grad_omega} of Appendix \ref{app_gradients}.
+We also require to find the gradient of $\boldsymbol{Q}$ with respect to $\boldsymbol{\Omega}$.
+This gradient is defined by

-See more details in appendix A. Given equation\ref{eq_lower_bound_grad}, we can optimize the $\boldsymbol{\Omega}$ using a stochastic backpropagation similar to the ones proposed for variational autoencoder models \cite{kingma2013auto}.
-Algorithm 2 presents learning for D4 using stochastic backpropagation.
-So far, we assumed that $\boldsymbol{x}_{k}$ is unobserved, when $\boldsymbol{x}_{k}$ is known in the training dataset, the learning procedure follows the same steps where $\mathbb{E}_K$ is replaced by the observed trajectory of the state.
+where $\{\boldsymbol{\hat{x}}^{(d)}_{k}\}_{k=1}^{k=K}$ is $d$th state trajectory path derived from the smoothed posterior with parameter set $\boldsymbol{\theta}^{r}$, see more details in Appendix \ref{app_gradients}.
+Given equation\ref{eq_lower_bound_grad_f}, we can optimize the $\boldsymbol{\Omega}$ using a stochastic back-propagation similar to the ones proposed for variational-autoencoder models \cite{kingma2013auto}.\\ Algorithm \ref{alg_D4_learning} presents the learning steps for the D4 using stochastic optimization.
+In developing the learning algorithm, we assumed that $\boldsymbol{x}_{k}$ is unobserved, when $\boldsymbol{x}_{k}$ is known, the learning procedure follows the same steps, whilst the expectation, $\mathbb{E}_K$, is replaced by the state values constructing the trajectory of the state.